 HighPeak Energy expects to sell its production to a relatively small number of customers, as is customary in the crude oil and natural gas business.
-For the years ended December 31, 2022 and 2021, there was one purchaser that accounted for approximately 88% and 94%, respectively, and the year ended December 31, 2020, there were two purchasers who accounted for approximately 97% of the total revenue attributable to the Company's assets.
+For the year ended December 31, 2021, there was one purchaser that accounted for approximately 94% and the years ended December 31, 2020 and 2019, there were two purchasers who accounted for approximately 97% and 88%, respectively, of the total revenue attributable to the Company's assets.
 No other purchaser accounted for 10% or more of such revenues during such period.
 The loss of any such greater than 10% purchaser could adversely affect HighPeak Energy's revenues in the short term.
 See the section entitled "Items 1 and 2: Business and Properties-Operations-Marketing and Customers" for additional information.
 HighPeak Energy expects to depend upon these or other significant purchasers for the sale of most of its crude oil and natural gas production.
 HighPeak Energy cannot ensure that it will continue to have ready access to suitable markets for its future crude oil and natural gas production.